hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/bhakti-yoga/112_the_mantra_om_word_and_wisdom.md

 ## THE MANTRA: OM: WORD AND WISDOM

-But we are now considering not these Mahâ-purushas, the great Incarnations, but only the Siddha-Gurus (teachers who have attained the goal); they, as a rule, have to convey the germs of spiritual wisdom to the disciple by means of words (Mantras) to be meditated upon.
+But we are now considering not these Mahā-purushas, the great Incarnations, but only the Siddha-Gurus (teachers who have attained the goal); they, as a rule, have to convey the germs of spiritual wisdom to the disciple by means of words (Mantras) to be meditated upon.
 What are these Mantras?
-The whole of this universe has, according to Indian philosophy, both name and form (Nâma-Rupa) as its conditions of manifestation.
+The whole of this universe has, according to Indian philosophy, both name and form (Nāma-Rupa) as its conditions of manifestation.
 In the human microcosm, there cannot be a single wave in the mind-stuff (Chittavritti) unconditioned by name and form.
 If it be true that nature is built throughout on the same plan, this kind of